weiliansong/CS463/README.md

 My DPLL implementation is correct and works fine on small instances, but it takes way too long on 100-variable 400+ clause instances, therefore I do not have the time to run and analyze them.
+Some dummy stats files are used to demonstrate the plotting feature.